CHIANGEL/chiangel.github.io/_pages/about.md

 My research interests include machine learning and data mining, especially, deep learning, reinforcement learning and their applications in real-world data mining scenarios including recommender system and information retrieval.
 <!-- My research interests mainly focus on information retrieval and recommender systems.
 I seek to model user behaviors, better fulfill the user's information needs in online services, and debias the system to prevent it to generate harmful or offensive content. -->

+:grin: *I am also wrting weekly paper notes about latest LLM-enhanced RS at WeChat.
+Welcome to follow by scanning the [QR-Code](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys/blob/main/wechat_for_paper_notes.jpeg).*

 Email: chiangel [DOT] ljh [AT] gmail [DOT] com

 Recent News